The relation between accretion rate and jet power in early-type galaxies with thermally unstable hot atmospheres

 Throughout this analysis, we used archival \textit{Chandra} observations of 20 nearby early-type galaxies.
 The \textit{Chandra} data were reprocessed using standard \textsc{ciao 4.14} procedures \citep{Fruscione2006} and current calibration files (\textsc{caldb 4.9.6}).
 For most objects, the observations were obtained by the ACIS-S chip in the VFAINT mode, but for some galaxies (NGC$\,$507, NGC$\,$4636, NGC$\,$5846 and NGC$\,$6166) we also included ACIS-I observations (see Table \hyperref[tab:obsids]{D1}).

-Point sources, as well as regions of strong nonthermal emission emanating from relativistic jets (e.g. NGC4261, NGC4486), were found using the \texttt{wavdetect} procedure, visually inspected and excluded from further analysis.
+Point sources, as well as regions of strong nonthermal emission emanating from relativistic jets (e.g. NGC4261, NGC4486), were found using the \texttt{wavdetect} procedure both in the hard ($3-7$ keV) and broad ($0.5-7$ keV) band, visually inspected and excluded from further analysis.
 The light curves, extracted in the $0.5-7.0\:$keV band, were deflared using the \texttt{lc\_clean} algorithm within the \texttt{deflare} routine and good time intervals were obtained.

 For objects with multiple observations, the individual OBSIDs were reprojected onto one of the observations via the \texttt{reproject\_obs} script.
-For background subtraction, we used the \texttt{blanksky} background files, which were reprojected onto the observations, filtered for VFAINT events and scaled so that they match the particle background of observations in the $9-12\;$keV band.
+For background subtraction, we used blanksky background files, which were reprojected onto the observations, filtered for VFAINT events, and scaled to match the particle background of observations in the $9-12\;$keV band.